-As noted above, the expected costs of the Marian Weir outlet works are now much higher than originally budgeted.
+In the Draft Report, the expected costs of the Marian Weir outlet works are now much higher than originally budgeted.

 As also noted above, a key contributor is the expenditure on the Palm Tree Creek outlet valve and significant uncertainty remains around the ability to solve this problem.